-The delegation of Ukraine joins others in welcoming OSCE High Commissioner on National Minorities, Ambassador Lamberto Zannier back to the Permanent Council and thanks him for the presented report.
+The delegation of Ukraine welcomes Ambassador Lamberto Zannier back to the Permanent Council in his new capacity as the OSCE High Commissioner on National Minorities and thanks him for the presented report.

-The Mejlis and Kurultai of Crimean Tatar people remain outlawed in violation of the Order on provisional measures, issued by the International Court of Justice on 19 April 2017.
-Let us recall that the Russian Federation was ordered to “refrain from maintaining or imposing limitations on the ability of the Crimean Tatar community to conserve its representative institutions, including the Mejlis“.
+Having released under international pressure the leadership of the Crimean Tatar Mejlis - Ilmi Umerov and Akhtem Chiygoz - the Russian occupation authorities maintain the ban on the Mejlis, in violation of the ruling by the International Court of Justice of 19 April which ordered the Russian Federation to “refrain from maintaining or imposing limitations on the ability of the Crimean Tatar community to conserve its representative institutions, including the Mejlis“.

 Dear High Commissioner,